 Commonly though, a patient pays the balance not covered by their insurance (For example, if ICBC pays $24.15 of a $100 appointment, the patient would need to pay the remaining $75.85.)
 To do that, here’s what it would look like:

 You don’t need to worry about setting an exact amount here.
-The amount billed to the patient is based on the coverage set on the claim you’ll create following this guide: Creating a Patient Claim
+The amount billed to the patient is based on the coverage set on the policy you’ll create following this guide: Creating a Patient Policy

 If you have any questions along the way, please email us at email@example.com to discuss your options.